EvelynGriffith/EvelynGriffith.github.io/src/pages/Research.md

 - My original idea for my research was to write a domain specific language that I could then encorporate as a communication device for a character in a young adult or middle grade novel.
 This idea was complex, and I wasn't sure how I would be able to encorporate the language in a way that still played into the interests of my audience.
 I was also concerned that there would be no way to express how the language worked within the novel, so I changed the idea slightly in order to better adjust for these concerns.

 #### Post #2

+- My alteration to my idea is that I now want to create an AI program that allows me to predict character behaviors.
+This would hopefully be used as a character development tool for writers.
+How it would work is that I would

 #### Post #3